XavierBurt/Buttons/README.md

 Note that the work from the warm up will help you finish the exercize, you will adapt the code you were given.
 This will all be done in the javascript file still.

+A list of all of the events can be found here: https://www.w3schools.com/jsref/dom_obj_event.asp

+The ones you should be paying attention to are
+keydown: Triggered when you press a key down

+keypressed: Triggered when you press a key

+keyup: Triggered when you let go of a key.

 ## Exercise

 The goal of this exercise is to turn on the light bulb only when you are holding the space button.
 Unfortunately the way we did the last exercise won't work for this goal.